From Chapter 1 an excerpt of the in progress novel The Kali Algorithm an adventure romance.

 Breathe in.
 Breathe out.

-Which is how I ended up at the yoga studio that first morning in London.
+Which is how I ended up at the yoga studio that second morning in London.
 I was getting plenty of math at the conference sessions, but was in yoga withdrawal.
 Plus my lower back was hurting which I blamed on the flight over.
-I was lucky enough to have flown in first but unlucky enough to gotten a lay-flat seat which was broken and only went back to what was an uncomfortable lay-not-flat pitch.
+I was lucky enough to have flown in first class but unlucky enough to have been assigned a lay-flat seat which was broken and only went back to what was an uncomfortable lay-not-flat pitch.
 Sitting through several conference sessions the first day hadn’t helped.
-I knew I just needed to stretch it out and I’d be fine.
-Conveniently, I’d found a brochure-card in my room advertising a yoga studio just a few blocks away.
-The photos looked appealing, so I headed over to see for myself.
+I knew I just needed to stretch myself out.

-Suddenly there’s a blaring of horns and screech of brakes and the sheer terror of realizing that I’d stepped off the sidewalk and into the street just as the light had changed.
-Worse I’d forgotten I was in the UK so naturally squinted left for oncoming traffic rather than right and that’s when I feel someone firmly and confidently taking a hold on both my upper arms while purposefully lifting me up and pulling me back to the safety of the pavement just as a squealing cab jerked into the space from where I’d just been plucked.
+Suddenly there’s a blaring of horns and screech of brakes and the sheer terror of realizing that I was going to be hit by oncoming car and that’s when—in that instant of hopeless resignation—I felt myself being clutched by my upper arms, then quickly yanked up like a doll and pulled back to the safety of the pavement just as a squealing cab jerked to a stop in the same space from where I’d just been plucked.

 “In a bit of daze are we?”
-Asked a stoically calm voice behind me, releasing me from his strong yet gentle, life-saving clutch.
+Asked a man in calm voice, releasing me from his strong yet gentle, life-saving clutch.
 I was trembling and still looking at the spot in the road where I’d almost been hit.

 He caught me glimpsing the yoga mat, and shrugged in an “oh this?” kind of way.

 “Ever notice how people compete to have the largest yoga mat,” he said, giving me pause, as that was not at all what I had been expecting—jumping right into some coy chit chat as if saving some stranger from being struck by a passing cab was just an everyday thing and not worth dwelling on.
 Not that I minded, as I was really embarrassed at my lack of awareness with the near miss, so I was happy for the change in subject.
 Plus he was hot.

-“No, that’s not something I’ve noticed,” I replied regaining my composure a bit as my heart rate began to return to normal.
+“No, that’s not something I’ve noticed.”
+I was regaining my composure, as my heart rate began to return to normal.

 “Yours looks like it’s better than 3 meters long.
 You could roll that thing out like a red carpet,” he said with a little wink that I confess sent my heart rate back up, and I giggled, yes, giggled, it was out before I could stop it, like I was fourteen.
-It’s not very often that a man makes me lose my balance like this, but this guy just gave off a, I don’t know, a presence I guess you’d call it.
+It had been a long time since a guy had made me lose my balance, but this guy just gave off a, I don’t know, a presence, I guess you’d call it.

 “My yoga mat’s only half a meter.
-I’m embarrassed to be seen in public with it, but my mom gave it to me.”
-He said ma-MAH, with the accent on the second syllable which I assumed was for effect bases on the half-grin he flashed me, a half-grin that could melt candy, and I didn’t even attempt to hold back a laugh.
-Not because it was all that funny but because I wanted to play along.
+I’m embarrassed to be seen in public with it, but my mama gave it to me.”
+He said ma-MAH, with the accent on the second syllable which I assumed was for effect bases on the half-grin he flashed me, a half-grin that could melt candy.
+The effect worked because I didn’t even attempt to hold back a laugh.
+I was happy to continue our flirty back and forth.

-“Funny but you don’t look like the yoga type,” l said, playfully, shaking my head, wanting to see how he handled a little pushback.
+“Funny, but you don’t look like the yoga type,” l said, shaking my head with a smirk, wanting to see how he handled a little pushback.

-He made an indignant face and his hand over his heart in an “I’m wounded” pose, and I recalled how strong his hands were holding me just a moment ago and how good his hold felt, so secure… My skin tingled.
+He made an indignant face and put both hands over his heart in an “I’m wounded” pose, and I recalled how strong his hands were holding me just a moment ago and how good his hold felt, so secure… My skin tingled.

 Abruptly the light changed, and the kinetic backlog of pedestrians that had built up waiting for the light to turn, released, surging forward and, ready or not, we all set off.
 Despite being so close to my life-saving stranger a few seconds before that I could have reached out and touched him, we were now separating quickly, swept along by the pedestrian flock bounding forward with resolutely harried walkers darting and dodging filling in any and all gaps.
 I caught his eye in the jumble and managed to get off a “Well, good luck finding a less embarrassing mat!”

 Our eyes met again and he gave me another wink, whirling up a stomach of butterflies, and I began to slow down and tried to nudge and work my way nearer, but I was also trying to do it surreptitiously so it wasn’t blatantly obvious as to what I was trying to do, but just then two women in full black niqab, one pushing a wide-eyed toddler in a stroller, cut me off, and while looking down to avoid crashing into the stroller, I lost him—poof, just like that he was gone and the moment and the butterflies with him.
 I continued to look but I was still struggling with the glare.
 I shifted positions as the crowd began to break left and center on the opposite corner and squinted this way and that, but he was elsewhere—nowhere near me.

-And probably for the best, too, I rationalized away my disappointment.
+I took a deep breath and begin to rationalize away my disappointment.
 What had happened—losing him in the crowd—was for the best.
-I still hadn’t finished, actually, I’d barely started pulling together my notes and slides for the conference presentation the next day, which already had me on edge because I’m not a “last minute” type— quite the opposite—but the conference invitation to present had caught me unaware and with very little time to prep.
-Besides, I was in London for the conference not for, well, whatever that just was.
-Business before pleasure had gotten me this far.
-Later I’d planned to do a little sightseeing—maybe try one of those ubiquitous Hop-On Hop-Off buses.
-Sure, one couldn’t possibly be more stereotypically tourist than that, but from the problem-solving perspective of how to see the most city in the least time and, well, you don’t need a class in combinatorics to understand the brand’s popularity.
+I still hadn’t finished, actually, I’d barely started pulling together my notes and slides for my conference presentation the next day, which already had me on edge because I’m not a “last minute” type— quite the opposite—but the conference invitation to present had caught me unaware and with very little time to prep.
+Besides, I continued to rationalize, I was in London for the conference not for, well, whatever that little sidewalk tête-à-tête was.
+Business before pleasure had gotten me this far…

 Yet back at the hotel, I continued to dwell on the all too brief encounter, replaying the scene over and over in my head while letting the warm water of the Sofitel’s rain forest shower head pour over me.
 Had I let myself get separated from the handsome stranger intentionally?
 Not explicitly, no, but perhaps by an implicit fear of the unknown?
 I’d been caught without a plan, and I’d never liked not having a plan.
 That would be enough to make me subconsciously reticent.
 And what plan could I have had?
 What would have happened if our little repartee had continued?
 No, the whole thing was silly and doubtlessly forgettable.